 Immunotherapies involving the programmed death receptor 1 (PD-1) protein have shown promise in helping some patients with triple-negative breast cancer.
 The PD-1 protein, found on the type of immune cells called T cells, helps keep the body’s immune responses in check, which limits their ability to attack cancer cells.
 As a result, immune-based approaches to cancer treatment are limited by the inherently immunosuppressive nature of the tumor microenvironment, which can cause patients to develop resistance to the treatments and render them ineffective.

-A team led by Winship Cancer Institute researcher Yong Wan, PhD, the SOM Endowed Professor in the Department of Pharmacology and Chemical Biology at Emory University School of Medicine, recently reported a significant development in the search for ways to help the immune system fight cancer.
+A team led by Winship Cancer Institute researcher Yong Wan, PhD, the Emory School of Medicine Endowed Professor in the Department of Pharmacology and Chemical Biology, recently reported a significant development in the search for ways to help the immune system fight cancer.
 Wan’s team used multi-omics analyses to find that the unusually high expression of the enzyme CD73 in triple-negative breast cancer correlates with post-translational modifications of proteins and that the upstream protein OTUD4 is a novel target for improving the anti-cancer immune response.
-To target the interaction between OTUD4 and CD73, they developed a new type of small molecule drug, ST80, and demonstrated its potential to reinvigorate the activity of CD8+ T cells, the immune cell which targets viruses, and enhance tumor sensitivity to PD-L1 treatment.
-The study sheds light on important biological processes and presents a novel strategy to overcoming immune-suppressive triple-negative breast cancer.

-Decoding Hierarchies in Business: When is Having a Boss a Benefit for an Organization?
+Decoding hierarchies in business: When is having a boss a benefit for an organization?

 Koçak, associate professor of organization and management, and her team used a computer to simulate both hierarchical and flat team structures.
 They found that while both types of teams solved problems, hierarchical teams reached "good enough" solutions faster, an advantage for organizations that need quick results.
 Conversely, flat teams, where individuals worked independently, often found better long-term solutions, especially in knowledge-based tasks like scientific research.

 Koçak’s research, published in the journal Organization Science, also highlights that complete removal of hierarchy isn't practical in real-world organizations, as coordination and communication are crucial, even in flatter structures.
 Incentives and rewards, absent in the simulation, significantly influence real-life corporate hierarchies.
+Learn more about Koçak’s research.

 GLP-1 receptor agonists like Ozempic and Wegovy are gaining attention for their effectiveness in treating Type II diabetes and aiding weight loss, but their suitability varies by patient.
-To address the complexities of prescribing such treatments, Goizueta Business School professor Karl Kuhnert and Dr. Caroline Collins at Emory Healthcare are using an artificial intelligence model to create what they call a “decision making digital twin” of medical experts.
-The model, called Tacit Object Modeler™ (TOM), aims to accurately reproduce the complex, hard-to-communicate thinking processes real-world experts use in their decision making.
+To address the complexities of prescribing such treatments, Goizueta Business School professor Karl Kuhnert and Caroline Collins, MD, at Emory Healthcare are using an artificial intelligence (AI) model to create what they call a “decision making digital twin” of medical experts.
+The model, called Tacit Object Modeler (TOM), aims to accurately reproduce the complex, hard-to-communicate thinking processes real-world experts use in their decision making.

 Beyond healthcare, TOM's potential applications include fields like law and finance, where expert decision-making is critical.
 By democratizing expert knowledge, Kuhnert says, TOM’s ability to “peek into the expert’s mind makes it a compelling technology for accessing wisdom” as it enhances decision-making across various industries and supports training the next generation of professionals.